Sierra Club's Washington State Legislative Priorities

-This year's Legislature is another challenging and dangerous one for the Environment - Continued budget shortfalls threaten key environmental programs and a Republican Senate pushes policies that would set Environmental protections back decades.
+This year's Legislature was another challenging and dangerous one for the Environment - Continued budget troubles threatened key environmental programs and a Republican Senate pushed policies that would set Environmental protections back decades.
 At the Sierra Club, we know that the environmental protections we rely on to protect our health and quality of life are also essential to a long-term sustainable economy.
 Our priorities reflect how vital strong environmental values are, especially in tough economic times.

 - Protect Environmental Justice for all Washingtonians;